 In 1955, the school moved to San Francisco, and its name was changed to Simpson Bible College since it was now granting bachelor's degrees.
 Over the years, the college continued to broaden its academic offerings so that by the time the half-century mark was reached in 1971, it had become a more comprehensive liberal arts college offering professional as well as biblical studies.
 That same year, the name was changed to Simpson College.

 Another historic milestone was passed in 1989 when Simpson relocated to its current location in Redding and began building a new campus, which is still a work in progress.
 Since the move, undergraduate enrollment has grown from less than 200 to more than 1,200.
 Graduate programs (including the School of Education and A.W.
-Tozer Theological Seminary) have been established, and the Continuing Studies (ASPIRE) program was added.
+Tozer Theological Seminary) have been established, and the Adult Studies (ASPIRE) program was added.
 In 2004, Simpson College became Simpson University.

 Today, Simpson students represent a range of Christian denominations.
 Typically, the largest segment are members of The Christian and Missionary Alliance; the remainder are associated with more than 30 different denominations and several independent churches.
 They represent a mix of ethnic backgrounds, and they come from a number of states and foreign countries.

 The faculty, as well, reflect a broad range of evangelical backgrounds.
 Educated at a cross-section of institutions across the nation, they are also experienced in international study and ministry.

 Since the early 1950s, the logo-statement of the college has been "Gateway to World Service."
 Although our original mission has expanded since 1921 and alumni of today serve in a variety of ministerial and lay professions, Simpson University maintains its focus on global service and its passion to deliver the gospel of Christ to those still lost in darkness.